 - Some websites claim that Sunday golf bags are the broadest category out there, including almost all types of carry bags.
 These sites confuse the lightweight of today’s stand bags with the desired minimalist function of the bag

 - Other sites, taking a historical purist approach, say that a Sunday golf bag has to be a compact, collapsible carry bag with an approximate 4-inch top, no dividers, and definitely no legs.
 These sites, while honoring the past, are forgetting the purpose that the bag needs to meet

 Some customers seem equally confused.
 I always smirk at customer reviews when they go off on a Sunday golf bag for “not being able to fit 14 clubs” or not having enough pockets for everything they want in their bag.
 These folks should not be buying a Sunday golf bag.
 They need to actually read the product descriptions before they buy.

 While the Sunday golf bag category is not broad, there is a decent amount of variety in bag offerings that meet the purpose of carrying a limited number of clubs with a minimal amount of other golf stuff.
 We are going to showcase some of our favorites Sunday golf bags, each with a slightly different approach to their designs.

 A Traditional Sunday Golf Bag

 The traditional Sunday golf bag was very simple.
 It was made of fabric (sometimes leather) with little to no internal structure or spine.
 It was collapsible/foldable.
 It had no stand, so it was meant to lay on the ground.
 And the bags were as light as they could be, given their minimal size and features.
 The lack of advanced, lightweight materials somewhat increased the weight of the traditional Sunday bags.

 The top tended to be small with a diameter of 4 – 5 inches and could only hold 5 – 8 clubs.

-In scanning the market, we like three modern models that fairly closely match this traditional format with some important upgrades.
+In scanning the market, we like two modern models that fairly closely match this traditional format with some important upgrades.